What is Response to Intervention or "RtI"?

 RtI uses a three tier model that utilizes increasingly more intense instruction and interventions.
 All students are given Tier I support in the regular classroom.
 If students do not respond to the regular curriculum they are provided with Tier II, small group assistance.
 If students do not respond to the Tier II interventions they are provided with Tier III, assistance which is more intensive.
 Students who do not respond to Tier II or Tier III interventions may be considered for special education services.

 At Tier I classroom teachers use scientifically researched based reading and math programs in their classroom to educate all students.
 Data is collected and used as a general screening process for all students and to determine effectiveness of core instructional practices.
-All K-8 students are benchmarked in the fall, winter, and spring using Curriculum-Based Measurements (CBM).
+All K-12 students are benchmarked in the fall, winter, and spring using Curriculum-Based Measurements (CBM) and Social Emotional Learning assessment.
 Results of the tests are entered into the district data system.
 Kindergarten students are assessed in the areas of early literacy skills and early numeracy skills.
-Students in grades 1-8 are assessed in reading fluency, reading comprehension, and math.
+Students in grades 1-8 are assessed in reading fluency, reading comprehension, writing and math.
 High school students are screened annually using EPAS readiness exams.

 At Tier III, a more intensive intervention plan is created for students.
 Students who have failed to respond favorably to intervention at the Tier II level may be referred to the RTI team.
 A referral form is completed and submitted to the team.
 The referral should be accompanied by progress monitor data from Tier II and a listing of interventions used and the duration of the interventions.
 A formal meeting is conducted at the Tier III level and includes parent participation in the creation of a more intensive intervention plan.